forgo/the-collector/README.md

 ### Collecting Images

 1. Navigate to any webpage with images
-2. Click the Image Explorer extension icon
+2. Click the The Collector extension icon
 3. Images from the page are automatically collected
 4. Use the search/filter to find specific images